Auburn, New South Wales: Demographics

-Transport services
+Transport

 Rail

-Auburn railway station is on the Western and Inner West & Leppington lines of the Sydney Trains network, where there are frequent services.
+Auburn railway station is on the Western and Leppington & Inner West lines of the Sydney Trains network, where there are frequent services.

 The Auburn Maintenance Centre, a large maintenance and storage facility which services Sydney Trains rolling stock, is located to the northwest of the town centre, close to Clyde station.

 Bus

 Auburn also has a number of bus services, which service Auburn and the surrounding areas.

 Busways operate two routes to and from Auburn station: